-The overall level uncertainty estimate for the U.S. greenhouse gas emissions inventory was developed using the IPCC Approach 2 uncertainty estimation methodology.
+The overall level uncertainty estimate for the U.S. Greenhouse Gas Emissions Inventory was developed using the IPCC Approach 2 uncertainty estimation methodology.
 The uncertainty models of all the emission source categories could not be directly integrated to develop the overall uncertainty estimates due to software constraints in integrating multiple, large uncertainty models.
 Therefore, an alternative approach was adopted to develop the overall uncertainty estimates.
 The Monte Carlo simulation output data for each emission source category uncertainty analysis were combined by type of gas and the probability distributions were fitted to the combined simulation output data, where such simulated output data were available.
 If such detailed output data were not available for particular emissions sources, individual probability distributions were assigned to those source category emission estimates based on the most detailed data available from the quantitative uncertainty analysis performed.

-For the Composting and for parts of Agricultural Soil Management source categories, Approach 1 uncertainty results were used in the overall uncertainty analysis estimation.
-However, for all other emission sources (excluding international bunker fuels, CO_2 from biomass combustion, and CH_4 from incineration of waste), Approach 2 uncertainty results were used in the overall uncertainty estimation.
+For Composting and parts of Agricultural Soil Management source categories, Approach 1 uncertainty results were used in the overall uncertainty analysis estimation.
+However, for all other emission sources (excluding international bunker fuels, $CO_2$ from biomass combustion, and $CH_4$ from incineration of waste), Approach 2 uncertainty results were used in the overall uncertainty estimation.

-The overall uncertainty model results indicate that the 2013 U.S. greenhouse gas emissions are estimated to be within the range of approximately 6,584 to 7,008 MMT CO2 Eq., reflecting a relative 95 percent confidence interval uncertainty range of -1 percent to 5 percent with respect to the total U.S. greenhouse gas emission estimate of approximately 6,667 MMT CO2 Eq.
-The uncertainty interval associated with total CO2 emissions, which constitute about 83 percent of the total U.S. greenhouse gas emissions estimated.
-The results indicate that the uncertainty associated with the inventory estimate of the total CH4 emissions ranges from -10 percent to 18 percent, uncertainty associated with the total inventory N2O emission estimate ranges from -10 percent to 25 percent, and uncertainty associated with high GWP gas emissions ranges from -1 percent to 11 percent.
+The overall uncertainty model results indicate that the 2014 U.S. greenhouse gas emissions are estimated to be within the range of approximately 6,765.4 to 7,223.9 MMT CO2 Eq., reflecting a relative 95 percent confidence interval uncertainty range of -2 percent to 5 percent with respect to the total U.S. greenhouse gas emission estimate of approximately 6,865.2 MMT CO2 Eq.
+The uncertainty interval associated with total CO2 emissions, which constitute about 81 percent of the total U.S. greenhouse gas emissions estimated.
+The results indicate that the uncertainty associated with the inventory estimate of the total CH4 emissions ranges from -8 percent to 26 percent, uncertainty associated with the total inventory N2O emission estimate ranges from -20 percent to 11 percent, and uncertainty associated with high GWP gas emissions ranges from -4 percent to 6 percent.